biswajitcsecu/ngraph/doc/sphinx/source/frameworks/fw_overview.rst

 .. figure:: ../graphics/overview-framework-bridges.svg
    :width: 960px
-   :alt: JiT compiling of a computation
+   :alt: Framework bridge to a graph construction

-   :abbr:`Just-in-Time (JiT)` Compiling for computation. nGraph `Core` components are colored in blue.
+   Framework bridge to nGraph

 Once connected via the bridge, the framework can then run and train a deep learning model with various workloads on various backends using nGraph Compiler